About the SSRL

 - Numbers of research studies supported by each SSRL laboratory in each year, along with multiple-laboratory collaborations in 2017-2018.

 - Numbers of researchers supported by the SSRL by college/school or institution of origin in each year.

 - Numbers of students trained or employed by the SSRL in each year.

 - Numbers of research outputs produced by SSRL-supported researchers in each year.

 INSTRUCTIONS: To view or interact with these data, simply choose the desired indicator from the column on the left-hand side of the table.
 Clicking on the desired indicator will display the available data.
-Hovering your cursor over any data visual will display the value(s) associated with that particular data point.
+Hovering your cursor over any data visual may display the value(s) associated with that particular data point.

 Governance and Operations

 To provide strategic direction and support, and to ensure the ongoing operations and maintenance of the SSRL, a formal governance structure has been instituted by the University of Saskatchewan.

 The SSRL Management Committee provides financial and administrative direction to the SSRL and ensures SSRL operations address university, college/school and unit priorities.
 Members advocate for the SSRL within the university and the broader community and review the ongoing operations and activities of the SSRL.